CIT28/files/w2/queryp3.md

 - Make sure you watch the video before starting this work.
 - For this work we will still be working in the querying folder and will be saving our queries in a new file named p3-q.sql, create that file now and then add this text as h1 (#) in your README.md file "Week 2 Querying Part 3", then commit with message:
   - **COMMIT MESSAGE - "query file and README.md ready"**
+- After watching the video I see that I didn't discuss that you can also have another terminal session with bash so that you can do your commits in a session.

 ## Timemark 21:49 to 46:01